Frequently Asked Questions (FAQ)

 What do I Need?

 Please bring at 32 ounces of water per person and snacks for the day.
 We burn a lot of calories at altitude.
-A backpack for your own water, snacks, sunscreen, camera and space for extra layers since the daily temperatures will greatly vary and the shade will influence the day.
+A backpack for your own water, snacks, sunscreen, camera and space for extra layers since the daily temperatures will greatly vary.
 It is better to have clothes to put on than none at all if the temperature drops.

 EWG will provide snowshoeing or hiking equipment.
 Temperatures vary so layering clothing thru the day is common, especially ascending.
 Typical ski clothing is best with an extra layer or down jacket in your backpack.
 Sunglasses or ski goggles are highly recommended.
 A backpack for your own water, snacks, sunscreen, camera and space for extra layers It is better to have clothes to put on than none at all if the temperature drops.
 There are privy bathrooms at the trailhead/parking lot and no fee for parking.